 More Details on Occupancy:

-You first enter the occupancy when you create the property, and you can change the Occupancy on the Details tab.
-Here are instructions for what to do when your occupancy fluctuates.
+- You first enter the occupancy when you create the property, and you can change the Occupancy on the Details tab.

-- Office/Bank/Courthouse/Financial Center must be greater than 50%
+- Office/Bank/Courthouse/Financial Center must be at least 55%